cc-archive/cc-cert-core/core/commons/significance.md

 ![Grazing](https://github.com/creativecommons/cc-cert-map/blob/master/img/core/grazing.jpg "photo of a horse grazing")

-*[Grazing](https://www.flickr.com/photos/pmarkham/3532783271) flickr photo by [Pete Marhham](https://www.flickr.com/photos/pmarkham/) is licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/2.0/)*
+*[Grazing](https://www.flickr.com/photos/pmarkham/3532783271) flickr photo by [Pete Marhham](https://www.flickr.com/photos/pmarkham/) licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/2.0/)*

 Read about the sustainability of the commons under the section 3 "Are Commons Sustainable?" from Yochai Benkler's *The Political Economy of Commons*

-[The Political Economy of Commons](http://www.benkler.org/Upgrade-Novatica%20Commons.pdf) a published paper in UPGRADE (European Journal for the Informatics Professional) PDF by  [Yochai Benkler](http://benkler.org) is licensed under [CC-BY](http://creativecommons.org/licenses/by/3.0/) starting on page 7
+[The Political Economy of Commons](http://www.benkler.org/Upgrade-Novatica%20Commons.pdf) a published paper in UPGRADE (European Journal for the Informatics Professional) PDF by  [Yochai Benkler](http://benkler.org) licensed under [CC-BY](http://creativecommons.org/licenses/by/3.0/) starting on page 7

 > In the late 1960s Garrett Hardin coined an immensely effective trope, *“the tragedy of the commons.”* Originally aimed to explain why private incentives would lead to firms to pollute their environment even against their own long term interest, and thereby to justify pollution controls, the trope took on a life of its own.
 It came to stand for a proposition that all commons are tragic, and that property rights are a necessary precondition to efficient, or even sustainable, resource management.
 Over the past twenty years or so, we have seen the development of a literature that challenges this now-standard understanding of commons.
 Most crisply this effort has come to be crystallized in the work of Eleanor Ostrom.
 A recent review and bibliographic essay by Hess and Ostrom provides an excellent overview of this literature.
 The crux of most of this work is that there are certain circumstances under which common property regimes are sustainable, and quite possibly more efficient than individual property regimes.